top of page

 The Women of Bletchley Park

 An introduction to the women who worked at Bletchley Park, the roles they played during the Second World War.
-You will hear about the work they did, and be able ‘meet’ some of the men and women who worked at Bletchley Park and learn about the roles they played.
+You will hear about the work they did, and be able to ‘meet’ some of the men and women who worked at Bletchley Park and learn about the roles they played.

 The Special Operations Executive (WWII)